 In all, my first flight in Business First on the 787 was fine.
 The empty seat was a nice plus, and the Houston-based crew was nice.
 The seat was good, although there are many better business class seats out there.
 The soft product was predictably weak, but it was definitely worth the use of a Global Premier Upgrade (SWU), as the flat seat was much appreciated on the long flight.

 I had finally made it to Africa!
 This was a pretty comfortable way to get there, although the delay led to some stress, and that would only increase once I got off the plane.
-Lagos isn’t known as an easy airport to deal with.
+Lagos isn’t an easy airport to deal with.
 I certainly have my moments of irrational anger, but my mood upon arrival was pretty reasonable I think.
 Getting mad wouldn’t have helped the plane fly faster.
 The delay was out of my control.
 I was one of the first off the plane, and I was trying to make my way to the transit area to see if I could get to my flight to Accra.
 Unfortunately, I had to wait, which is something I did a lot of during my time in Lagos.
 Waiting for someone to help me with transit.
-Waiting for an immigration agent.
+Then waiting for an immigration agent.
 Waiting to get to the ticket counter with the hope that I could make my flight.
 Nothing moves quickly.

 Other posts about my trip to Africa: